MartinKlefas/cvMusicMaker/README.md

 These route alternatives are shown in the below flowchart:
 ![Code Flow Diagram](Flow.png?raw=true "Image of a code flow diagram showing alternative solutions being attempted")

+# Sub Images Pathway

+[array_test.py](array_test.py) implements the decomposition algorithm on a test image.
+In doing it provides both a proof of concept, and a handy reference guide for where each part of the image ends up in the resulting array / for loops.

 > Written with [StackEdit](https://stackedit.io/).